-Black Eyed Susans abundantly re-seed themselves like asters and daisies.
-Make sure you have enough room for them to spread out!
+Black Eyed Susans abundantly re-seed themselves like asters and daisies, so make sure you have enough room for them to spread out!

 Plant in Bunches

-Black Eyed Susans attract masses of butterflies when spread across open fields.
+Black Eyed Susans attract butterflies in mass when they are spread across open fields.

 State Plant of Maryland